 I found it so much easier to not over eat than to over eat and then have to rush off and burn it up.

 As far as calories are concerned, pushing the plate away a few minute sooner was exactly the same as over eating and then going for a 2 hour jog.
 Only now I didn’t have the stress of over eating, and I didn’t have to spend the rest of the evening running in the dark while the rest of my friends went out and had fun dancing.
-Of course as a bonus those 2 hours of dancing burned off plenty of calories even though it wasn’t actual cardio.
+Of course as a bonus those 2 hours of dancing burned off plenty of calories even though it wasn’t actual cardio in the classic sense.

 Come to think about it, it was laughing, smiling and goofing around which was a heck of a lot better than paying penitence to the treadmill gods.